lottevandiessen/final-tutorial-assignment/README.md

 # final-tutorial-assignment
-for the last web development tutorial
+for the last web development tutorial by Lotte van Diessen class 7